frankiejarrett/prevent-concurrent-logins/readme.md

 * Prompts old sessions to login again if they want to continue
 * Ideal for membership sites and web applications

-If for some reason you don't want to use a plugin to do this, you can also just add these functions and hooks to your theme: https://gist.github.com/fjarrett/0fa79273bd879f7ab6b3
+If for some reason you don't want to use a plugin to do this, you can just add these functions and hooks to your theme: https://gist.github.com/fjarrett/0fa79273bd879f7ab6b3

 **Development of this plugin is done [on GitHub](https://github.com/fjarrett/prevent-concurrent-logins).
 Pull requests welcome.
 Please see [issues reported](https://github.com/fjarrett/prevent-concurrent-logins/issues) there before going to the plugin forum.**